nemo0622/pokeemerald-expansion/README.md

 ## Future Development Plans

 MAJOR TODOS:
+- MASSIVE GRAPHICS REWORK
+    - Replacing / reworking tiles to be more in line with GBC style
+- OUTFIT SYSTEM IMPROVEMENTS
+    - Work the link battle whatever outfit gfx from mudskip's commits into the game to see if that fixes broken contest and battle pavilion outfit gfx
+    - Make Intro screen show the player's outfit
+    - Make Outfit Box UI black and white
 - Make Ribbons influence Pokémon stats
     - Toughness ribbons boost attack, Smartness ribbons boost Sp.
 Atk, Beauty ribbons boost Sp.
 Def, etc.
-    - ALSO!
-Work the link outfit gfx from mudskip's commits into the game and see if that fixes the contest and battle pavilion graphical glitches!
+- Add new Emotes using Reakain's Emote spritesheet (so cute!)
+    - Go through major story events and add relevant emotes
+    - Also try to add them to other things (ex: crying Emote when DexNav Pokémon disappears)
+- POKéDEX CHANGES:
+    - Replace Bagon, Shelgon, and Salamance with Dreepy, Drakloak, and Dragapult (Nuukiie's sprites, so fucking CUTE!)
+    - Replace Electrike and Manectric with Yamper and Boltund
+    - TWO PATHS TO 450 TOTAL:
+        - Add Type:Null, Silvally, and Talonflame line (SageDeoxys has good sprites for most of these!)
+        - Add Galar Fossils (4 Pokémon, must commission!) plus Carbink to get to 450
+    - REMEMBER: use LuigiTKO's Party Icon sprites!
+Super cute and impressive :)
+- Implement Biv's Fishing Minigame
+    - Also create options menu toggle for it
+    - TREASURE IDEAS:
+        - Pearl, Big Pearl, and Pearl String (for that one quest in Asteri Sea West!)
+        - Wishing Stars of course
 - Continue Mapping and NPC development
-    - Péntepetal City!
-        - Rania's quest - meet up with Rania on Péntepetal City following the events of Myrrini Island.
-She'll tell you that even Péntepetal isn't safe from Team Chimera, as they've rounded up ALL Cranidos and Shieldon on the island to be sold!
-Your job is to fight off Team Chimera so that Officers, Scientists, and Zookeepers can get to the endangered Lazarus Taxa before they're shipped off.
-            - Explains why there are no Cranidos/Shieldon in the wild - all rounded up, and come under the care of Scientists and Zookeepers afterwards
-            - Reward: A Cranidos or Shieldon, at random?
+    - Sea of Vulcai, and on to the Fresco Isles
 - Add Signposts to every new route and town
 - Work on ideas from note on phone
     - Elite Redux inspired abilities & moves